coreylweathers/personal-website/README.md

 ## Deployment

+This site is automatically deployed to [coreylweathers.com](https://coreylweathers.com) using GitHub Actions.
+Every push to the `main` branch triggers a new deployment.

 For detailed deployment instructions including GitHub Pages, Netlify, Vercel, and other hosting providers, see the [Deployment Guide](deployment.md).

+### GitHub Secrets Configuration

+For automated deployment, the following secrets must be configured in your GitHub repository (Settings → Secrets and variables → Actions):

+- `CONTACT_FORM_ID`: Your form service ID
+- `GOOGLE_ANALYTICS_ID`: Your Google Analytics Measurement ID (e.g., `G-ABC123DEF4`)
+- `MICROSOFT_CLARITY_ID`: Your Microsoft Clarity Project ID

 Quick local build:
 ```bash